About the Figure Skating Club of Madison

 Volunteer hour requirement

 The success of the club is dependent on the commitment of our volunteers.
-All members are required to volunteer in some capacity to support the operation of the club including volunteering for the Madison Open Competition and our Annual Ice Show.
-If the minimum volunteer time (or equivalent food donations) is not met, a fee of $30/hour not completed - max $450 ($240 for Associate Members) will be added to your invoice in May.
+All members are required to volunteer in some capacity to support the operation of the club including volunteering for Test Sessions, Madison Open Competition, Badger Classic, our Annual Ice Show and other club events.
+If the minimum volunteer time (or equivalent donations) is not met, a fee of $30/hour not completed - max $450 ($240 for Associate Members) will be added to your invoice in May.

 Ice Monitoring requirement

 There is no longer a Ice Monitoring requirement starting July 2023.
-Instead ice monitoring will be fulfilled by a volunteer committee and those hours can be applied to the volunteer requirement.
+Instead ice monitoring will be fulfilled by a coach committee

 There is no longer a Ice Monitoring requirement starting July 2023.
-Instead ice monitoring will be fulfilled by a volunteer committee and those hours can be applied to the volunteer requirement.
+Instead ice monitoring will be fulfilled by a coach committee

 Coaching memberships